semrush/intergalactic/website/docs/data-display/chart-showcase/chart-showcase.md

 docs: true
 ---

-We use many types of charts in the interface.
-Each of them is designed to visualize different cases and data.
+There are various chart types within the Intergalactic Design System, each designed for distinct scenarios and data representation.

 - [Grid & axes](/data-display/d3-chart/#grid_and_axes)
 - [Chart tooltip](/data-display/d3-chart/#tooltip)
 - [Chart legend](/data-display/chart-legend/)

-> Note that some chart types are in the development yet (they aren't clickable).
+> Note that some chart types are still under development and are not yet clickable.

 @## Comparison

-Compare values of items in a list that has no particular order.
+This chart type is used to compare values within a list that has no specific order.

-_For example: Compare audience in a list of selected domains versus the whole market._
+_For instance, you can compare the audience of selected domains to the overall market._

 @import chart-group {"group": ["bar", "histogram", "horizontalBar", "areaStacked", "donut", "radar", "bubble", "lollipop"]}

 @## Ranking

-Rank items from highest to lowest, or vice versa.
+Rank items in either ascending or descending order based on their values.

-_For example: Rank countries by market share._
+_For example, you can rank countries by their market share._

 @import chart-group {"group": ["bar", "histogram", "horizontalBar", "line", "lollipop"]}

 @## Change over time (Trend)

-Show the variation of values over time.
+This chart type visualizes how values change over time.

-_For example: Show the traffic trend over time for different devices._
+_For instance, it can be used to display the traffic trend over time for various devices._

 @import chart-group {"group": ["line", "area", "areaStacked", "bar", "barStacked", "histogram", "stackedHistogram", "heatmap", "lollipop"]}

 @## Part to whole

-Display the contribution of individual values to the whole.
+Use this chart to illustrate the contribution of individual values to the whole.

-_For example: Show the traffic share for different devices._
+_For example, it's useful for showing the traffic share of different devices._

 @import chart-group {"group": ["donut", "barStacked", "stackedHistogram", "stackedHorizontalBar", "areaStacked", "funnel"]}

 @## Distribution

-Show the distribution within a set of values.
+This chart type depicts the distribution within a set of values.

-_For example: Show the distribution of leaders, niche players and game changeres in the market._
+_For instance, you can use it to show the distribution of leaders, niche players, and game changers in the market._

 @import chart-group {"group": ["histogram", "stackedHistogram", "area", "areaStacked", "scatterplot", "bubble", "radar", "heatmap", "lollipop", "polar", "quadrant", "alluvial"]}

 @## Correlation

-Show the correlation between two or three sets of values.
+Employ this chart to demonstrate the relationship between two or three sets of values.

-_For example: Show how website traffic are impacted by customer age._
+_For example, it can show how website traffic is influenced by customer age._

 @import chart-group {"group": ["venn", "scatterplot", "radialTree", "heatmap", "kagi", "alluvial"]}

 @## Deviation

-Show the deviation, difference, or gap between two sets of values.
+Use this chart to visualize the deviation, difference, or gap between two sets of values.

-_For example: Show the deviation between actual and target audience of the website._
+_For example, it can illustrate the deviation between the actual and target audience of a website._

 @import chart-group {"group": ["bar", "histogram", "area", "areaStacked", "scatterplot", "radar", "lollipop"]}

 @## Geographical values

-Use a map to show the values associated with geographical areas.
+Utilize a map to represent values associated with geographical areas.

-_For example: Show website audience by country or region on a map._
+_For instance, you can display website audience by country or region on a map._

 @import chart-group {"group": ["choroplethMap"]}